meerasndr/awesome-carnatic-music/README.md

 # Awesome Carnatic Music
 A collection of awesome carnatic music: YouTube channels, playlists, apps and learning resources.
-Inspired by the popular [Awesome List](https://github.com/sindresorhus/awesome)
+Inspired by the popular [Awesome List](https://github.com/sindresorhus/awesome) PRs welcome!
+If you're not able to do a PR, reply to [this tweet](https://twitter.com/meerasndr/status/1243198245842472961) with your resource and link, I will take care of adding it here.
+Disclaimer: At the moment, this is aimed to be a generic resource list.
+No specific artists or songs are linked here.

+***

 ## Categories
 1. [Books](#books)